 ENGINE 16 | 3115 Madison Avenue

-Read customer feedback: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Check Contact Details: Verify the phone numbers and email addresses listed.
 If available, visit the business's official website.
-Verify Location: Use the provided Google map to verify the business location before planning a visit.
+Check Business Address: Double-check the business location using the Google map provided.

-Keep Your Information Safe: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Make sure the representative is legitimate.
-You can ask for their name and position and cross-check it on the business's official website.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Check Representative's Identity: Make sure the representative is legitimate.
+Ask for their name and position and verify it on the official website.
 Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to contact a licensed lawyer specializing in privacy laws to ensure compliance and to protect your rights and interests.
-You can find more information here by looking up a licensed lawyer specializing in privacy laws.
+It is also advisable to speak with an accredited privacy lawyer to ensure compliance and to secure your rights and interests.
+You can find more information here by looking up a licensed privacy law specialist.

-Weather Check: Look at the weather forecast for the area before you visit.
+Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
 Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
+Handling Disputes: Document any legal issues or disputes and seek legal advice.
 You may also report the issue to local consumer protection agencies.
 Reporting Listing Issues: If you notice a business is closed or has incorrect contact details, inform us.
-Fill out this form to let us know: Contact Us Form
+Submit a report using the following form: Contact Us Form